Understand What You Need to Prove

 Document the Fact of What Happened by Writing it Down Immediately

-- You should note common defects that cause falls include: (a) snowy and icy accumulations and the approximate size or depth of the area in which you fell; (b) Leaky gutters contributing to ice puddles or downspouts; (c) Poor Lighting; (d) Changes in levels of sidewalks, unmarked stairs or defects such as large cracks; (e) Wet or slippery substances on floors including water in restrooms, mopped aisles or produce on grocery store floors.
+A:If you believe that the landowner where you fell was at fault or helped cause your injury, write down what happened right after the injury while it’s still fresh in your mind.
+This information should include any visible defects in the surface where you fell, what you fell upon, and whether you heard oral warnings or saw visible warning signs about the danger.
+You should make note of common defects that cause falls such as:• Snowy and icy accumulations and the approximate size or depth of the area in which you fell• Leaky gutters contributing to ice puddles or downspouts• Poor lighting • Changes to levels of sidewalks, unmarked stairs, or defects such as large cracks• Wet or slippery substances on floors, including water in restrooms, mopped aisles, or produce on grocery store floors

 Keep the Clothes and Shoes You Were Wearing